datastax/release-notes/DSE_6.0_Release_Notes.md

 ## DSE 6.0.14 Backup and Restore

 * Snapshot `schema.cql` files now contain `IF NOT EXISTS` clause for `CREATE TYPE` statements (DB-4685)

-## DSE 6.0.14 CommitLog

-* Fixed a bug where some part of the commit log might not be replayed after injecting a foreign SSTable to a node or, on 6.8, after zero-copy streaming of an SSTable (DB-4629)

 ## DSE 6.0.14 Compaction